Latent semantic indexing: Why marketers don’t need to worry about it

 7. Use internal and external linking strategically

-Internal linking helps establish your website’s structure and allows search engines to understand your content’s relationships better.
+Internal linking establishes your website’s structure, allowing search engines to better understand your content’s relationships.
 External linking, on the other hand, signals trustworthiness by citing reputable sources.

 Action steps: